survivejs/webpack-book/manuscript/optimizing/03_setting_environment_variables.md

 T> [babel-plugin-transform-inline-environment-variables](https://www.npmjs.com/package/babel-plugin-transform-inline-environment-variables) Babel plugin can be used to achieve the same effect.
 See [the official documentation](https://babeljs.io/docs/plugins/transform-inline-environment-variables/) for details. [babel-plugin-transform-define](https://www.npmjs.com/package/babel-plugin-transform-define) and [babel-plugin-minify-replace](https://www.npmjs.com/package/babel-plugin-minify-replace) are other options.

 T> `webpack.EnvironmentPlugin(['NODE_ENV'])` is a shortcut that allows you to refer to environment variables.
-It uses `DefinePlugin` internally and can be useful by itself in more limited cases.
-You can achieve the same effect by passing `process.env.NODE_ENV` to the custom function we made.
+It uses `DefinePlugin` underneath and you can achieve the same effect by passing `process.env.NODE_ENV` to the custom function we made.
+The [documentation covers `EnvironmentPlugin`](https://webpack.js.org/plugins/environment-plugin/) in greater detail.

 ## Choosing Which Module to Use Based on the Environment